 Consider Employee Assistance Programmes

-Introducing Employee Assistance Programmes (EAP) need not cost the earth and can be a fantastic support for employees as they offer counselling services: whether it be around bereavement, anxiety, or financial issues.
+Introducing an Employee Assistance Programme (EAP) need not cost the earth and can be a fantastic support for employees as they offer counselling services: whether it be around bereavement, anxiety, or financial issues.
 If this is absolutely not viable for employers, then consider Mental Health First Aiders (MFHAs), who can often provide a level of support themselves and signpost employees to the most appropriate type of support.

 Of course, there is so much more that can be done, but possibly the most important thing for employers to do is to create an environment that enables employees to raise and discuss issues in an open and transparent way without fear of reprisal.
 The absence ramifications of the pandemic are possibly only beginning, so make sure you've got the right strategies in place to tackle its effects on your business.